Poland–Vietnam relations: History

+The Vietnam-Poland High School in the Hoàng Mai district of Hà Nội was opened in 1960 and operates under its current name since 1962, when it was paired with a primary school in Pruszków near the Polish capital of Warsaw.
+Since the 1960s, the Vietnam-Poland High School has sent many of its pupils to Poland for summer camps and to visit the country.
+Throughout the 20th century and into the 21st, even after the transformation of the Polish People's Republic into the Third Polish Republic, the Vietnamese school continues to take part in various international programmes and cooperates with Polish educational organisations.

-After returning to Vietnam, Vietnamese graduates of Polish universities often were leading specialists in key areas of the country's developing economy, including mining and shipbuilding.
+Many Vietnamese university students took part in student exchanges with Poland; after returning to their home country, Vietnamese graduates of Polish universities often became leading specialists in key areas of the country's developing economy, including mining and shipbuilding.
 In the 1980s, the Vietnamese-Polish Friendship Hospital was built in Vinh, Vietnam with Poland's help.
 The hospital continues to be supported by Poland as it donates medical equipment and provides professional courses for the hospital's Vietnamese doctors.
-Thanks to Vietnamese graduates of Polish universities, the works of the most renown Polish writers, such as Henryk Sienkiewicz, Adam Mickiewicz and Bolesław Prus, were translated into Vietnamese.
+Thanks to Vietnamese graduates of Polish universities, the works of the most renown Polish writers, such as Henryk Sienkiewicz, Adam Mickiewicz, and Bolesław Prus, were translated into Vietnamese.

 In 2017, an office of the Polish Investment and Trade Agency was opened in Ho Chi Minh City in the presence of Polish President Andrzej Duda.
-Vietnam is Poland's largest trading partner among the ASEAN countries (as of 2020).
-On August 1, 2020, the European Union–Vietnam Free Trade Agreement came into force, which eliminated 99% of tariffs in trade between Vietnam and EU countries, including Poland.
+As of 2020, Vietnam was Poland's largest trading partner among the ASEAN countries.
+On 1 August 2020, the European Union–Vietnam Free Trade Agreement came into force, which eliminated 99% of tariffs in trade between Vietnam and EU countries, including Poland.

 Following the outbreak of the COVID-19 pandemic in Poland, in March 2020, Vietnam aided Poland by sending 4,000 COVID-19 testing kits, as well as medical gowns and gloves for Polish medics.
-The aid was organized by the Vietnamese community in Poland.
+The aid was organised by the Vietnamese community in Poland.
 In August 2021, Poland donated over 500,000 COVID-19 vaccines to Vietnam.
 In September 2021, over 8 tons of medical equipment arrived from Poland to Vietnam, and in October 2021, Poland donated another over 880,000 vaccines.
 During a meeting with Poland's ambassador to Vietnam Wojciech Gerwel, Vietnamese Foreign Minister Bùi Thanh Sơn expressed gratitude for the donation, also stressing the long-standing traditional friendship between the nations.
 Vietnam is the first Southeast Asian country to receive such aid from Poland.

+In January 2025, Vietnamese prime minister Phạm Minh Chính attended a conference in Warsaw, where he announced that Polish citizens wishing to visit Vietnam for up to 45 days would no longer need to apply for a visa from March of the same year.
+Both Chính and Polish prime minister Donald Tusk spoke about the historical and ongoing friendly relations between their two countries, as well as the desire for continued cooperation to bring them even closer together economically and in other aspects.